Did Sgr cause the vertical waves in the solar neighbourhood?: Comparing to Sagittarius

 In \secname \ref{sec:theory}, we considered a simple isothermal potential and distribution function.
 We then used that setup to see how changing the potential and the distribution function affects the results of the perturbation by a satellite.
 In this and the next sections, we want to look at a more realistic setup for the Milky Way.
 Specifically, in this section, we look at how more realistic Milky Way discs respond to the same perturbation before considering the full combinations of Milky-Way and Sgr models in the next section and comparing it to simulations.

 To do this, we take the orbit with the same initial conditions as \secname \ref{sec:simple_model}, but instead of integrating it from apocentre to apocentre, we integrate the orbit from two apocentres ago to the present-day position of Sgr using Sgr 2 as the Sgr mass model and MWP14-2 as the Milky Way potential in which the satellite is orbiting (shown by the orange dashed line in \figurename \ref{fig:Sgr_sample}).
-To do this, we define a force function which depends on vertical position and time which can be used to calculate the vertical force on the disc for our model.
+To do this, we define a force function which depends on vertical position and time only which can be used to calculate the vertical force on the disc for our model.
+To do this, we fix not only the satellite's orbit, but also the orbit of the solar neighbourhood around the centre of the Milky Way.
+We do this by choosing a constant circular velocity of $\mathrm{220\, km\,s^{-1}}$ for all five models.
+As the solar neighbourhood rotates around the galaxy, different circular velocities would affect the distance between the satellite and the solar neighbourhood as the satellite passes through the disc and would result in very different forces on the solar neighbourhood.
+The purpose of this section is to investigate the reactions of the five different realistic and complex discs to the same perturbation.
+In \secname \ref{sec:sgrA}, when comparing the effects of Sgr to the \emph{Gaia} DR2 data, we take the circular velocity of each Milky Way model into account.
 By applying this same force to different disc models, we are able to understand how more complicated potentials react to the same perturbation.

 For the potential of the disc, corresponding to the unperturbed Hamiltonian, we look at five different realistic Milky Way potentials.
 The first three realistic potentials are the same three discussed in \secname \ref{sec:sgr_orbit}.
 The first potential, MWP14-1, is \texttt{MWPotential2014} from \texttt{galpy}, MWP14-2 is the same as MWP14-1, but with a halo which is 1.5 times heavier.
 The third potential, MWP14-3, is also \texttt{MWPotential2014}, but with a halo that is 2 times more massive.
 The final two potentials are \texttt{McMillan17} \citep{McMillan17} and \texttt{Irrgang13I} (model I from \citealt{Irrgang13I}) also taken from \texttt{galpy}.
 The \texttt{McMillan17} potential consists of a axisymmeterized version of a \citet{McmillanBulge} bulge, an exponential thin and thick stellar disc, an exponential \textsc{Hi} and molecular gas disc with holes in the centre, and a NFW dark matter halo \citep{NFW}.
 It also places the sun at $R_\odot=8.2$ kpc with a circular velocity of $232.8\,\mathrm{km\,s^{-1}}$. \texttt{Irrgang13I} includes a \citet{MN_model} bulge and axisymmetric disc, and a modified \citet{IrrgangHalo} spherical dark matter halo.
 It also places the Sun at $R_\odot=8.33$ kpc with a peak circular velocity of $242\,\mathrm{km\,s^{-1}}$.
 In \secname \ref{sec:mpd} above, we explored the effect of the mid-plane density of the disc, or equivalently, the vertical frequencies on the shape of the asymmetry.
 For our five potentials, the mid-plane densities and vertical frequencies are given in \tablename \ref{tb:pot_p0_vf}.